pissaypratheesh/ai-chatbot/docs/AUTOSUGGEST_IMPLEMENTATION_COMPLETE.md

 ### ✅ Completed Implementation

 #### Frontend Components
-- ✅ `Autosuggest` component with portal support and keyboard navigation
+- ✅ `Autosuggest` component with absolute positioning and keyboard navigation
 - ✅ `useAutosuggest` hook with debouncing and request cancellation
 - ✅ `MultimodalInput` integration with autosuggest functionality
 - ✅ Service factory pattern for easy switching